sanyamsaxena2187/Marketing-Campaign-for-Banking-Products/README.md

 Steps to see and run the script :

-1.Open the script in Google Colaboratory.
+1.Open the script (ipython file) in Google Colaboratory.

 2.Download the attached CSV file as it is the dataset.